markijbema/markijbema.github.com/_posts/2013-09-01-memoize-all-the-things.md

 I think you should only use memoization in immutable objects.
 Combining mutable objects with memoization opens up a world of pain.
 In my opinion, this is caused by the immutability though.

 Lets look at what happens if you add a setter for string to our Word class?
-The memoized version of Word is broken: it will always return the result based on the first string.
-But the non-memoized version is broken as well: do_something suddenly isn't thread safe anymore.
+The memoized version of Word is broken: it will always return the result based on the first string. **But the non-memoized version is broken as well**: `do_something` suddenly isn't thread safe anymore.

 To me, the latter feels more dangerous that former.
 Suddenly you have a program which only *sometimes* fail (in multiple ways), which your unit tests can (and probably will) miss, as opposed to a program which fails in a very predictable way.